b-grooters-byte/bezier/README.md

 Direct2D implementations.

 ## Getting Started
+### GTK4
 The [Rust GKT4 Book](https://gtk-rs.org/gtk4-rs/stable/latest/book/introduction.html) is an excellent starting point for building and running the GTK4 application.
 The GTK4 application has been built and tested on Windows 11 and OSX Monterey (version 12.4).

+### Direct2D
+The [Micorsoft windows-rs](https://docs.microsoft.com/en-us/windows/dev-environment/rust/rust-for-windows) and [Microsoft Win32/Direct2D](https://docs.microsoft.com/en-us/windows/win32/direct2d/getting-started-with-direct2d-nav) documents are good places to start to understand the Direct2D implementation.
+The Direct2D implementation has been built and tested on Windows 11.

+The Direct2D application is built using windows-rs dependencies from a local path rather than the [windows-rs crate](https://crates.io/crates/windows) from crates.io.
+This was done to resolve some apparent descrepencies in functionality between the 2.
+This may be related to the build configuration used and will be updated to the crates.io version once resolved.

 ### Control Points
 The control points may be manipulated using the mouse to click in the control point handle and dragging it around the window.
 A single control point may be selected at a time.

+### Direct2D Control Points
+The Direct2D implementation includes visual indicator of current control point on mouse move events.
+This is not currently included in the GTK4 implementation.

 ### GTK4 Drag Operations
 The GTK4 implementation demonstrates drag-begin, drag-update, and drag-end signals being managed by the application.
 We created a Bezier render structure to handle the render state and operations:

 ```rust
 struct BezierRender {